 Tell me more about this park's wildlife, history, geology and landscape.

-All campsites at this park are now reservable.
-Self-registration for campsites is no longer available, but same-day reservations can be made by phone or online during the camping season.
+All campsites are now reservable.
+Self-registration for campsites is no longer available, but same-day reservations can be made by phone or online prior to arriving at the park or from the courtesy phone outside the park office.
 Click on this link to make a reservation online, or call 866-857-2757.
 For more details, read the FAQ.

 Old Mill State Park is open for day-use, year-round!